astrorigin/pyswisseph/docs/programmers_manual/planetary_positions/bodies/obliquity_and_nutation.rst

 Obliquity and nutation
 ======================

-A special body number ``swisseph.ECL_NUT`` is provided to compute the obliquity of the ecliptic and the nutation.
+A special body number ``swe.ECL_NUT`` is provided to compute the obliquity of the ecliptic and the nutation.
 Of course nutation is already added internally to the planetary coordinates by ``calc()`` but sometimes it will be needed as a separate value.

 .. code-block:: python